bhisaac/5eFP/5eFP-SRD.md

 **_Light._** A light weapon is small and easy to handle, making it ideal for use when fighting with two weapons.

-**_Loading._** Because of the time required to load this weapon, you can fire only one piece of ammunition from it when you use an action, bonus action, or reaction to fire it, regardless of the number of attacks you can normally make.
+**_Loading._** Because of the time required to load this weapon, you can fire only one piece of ammunition from it when you use an action or reaction to fire it, regardless of the number of attacks you can normally make.

 **_Multi-Use._** This weapon can be used multiple times, but each time it is used, there is a chance it will deplete, like ammunition.
 Each time you attack with a multi-use weapon, roll 1 action die.
 If you roll only 1 action, the multi-use weapon depletes indicated by turning the weapon card sideways.
 If your multi-use weapon is already depleted, you have only one left, represented by turning the card upside down.
 After using the last multi-use weapon, discard the weapon card to the equipment deck discard pile.
 Drawing the multi-use item from a quiver, case, or other container is part of the attack.